cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_networking.md

                         <div id="collapseThreeNetwork" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
 <div markdown="1">
-We use MTU 1500 (default).
-Jumbo frames are not supported in the Openstack platform, an MUT lower than 1500 however is.
+We use MTU 9000.

+Jumbo frames are supported in the Openstack platform.
 </div >